‘Plan B’ Careers Help Insure Your Future

 Buddy’s ‘Plan B’ Career

 For example, Buddy retired but soon discovered Social Security didn’t replace his preretirement income.
 He’s always loved to tinker with engines.
 So he made this into a career.
-He advertises on craigslist that he will buy “dead” lawnmowers.
+He advertises online that he will buy “dead” lawnmowers.
 He also scours for them at garage sales.
 He buys cheap mowers.
 Those he can’t fix, he disassembles for parts.

 With his new-found income, Buddy buys a little house in the country.
 It has a big shed in back.
 He and his wife love living in the country because it’s nice and quiet, the taxes are low – and there are no city regulations against operating a home-based business.